-Stroke is the fourth leading cause of death in America and the leading cause of severe, long-term disability.
+Stroke is the fifth leading cause of death in America and the leading cause of severe, long-term disability.
 Someone suffers a stroke every 40 seconds and there are 795,000 new or recurrent strokes annually.

 In the event of a stroke, immediate emergency medical treatment can greatly reduce the risk of brain injury and disability, making a remarkable difference in a victim’s recovery.
 Yet less than one-third of Americans can correctly identify a single warning sign of stroke.